 Welcome To U3A Gosport

-If you decide to join us, and we hope you will, you can print off a copy of the membership form and send your completed form to our Membership Secretary together with your subscription which is £25 per annum payable to U3A Gosport.
-Alternately, you can telephone to ask for a form to be sent to you or come along to our next general meeting (the date can be found on our events page), meet members of the committee, ask any questions and complete a membership form there.
+If you decide to join us, and we hope you will, you can print off a copy of the membership form and send your completed form to our Membership Secretary together with your subscription which is £28 per annum payable to U3A Gosport.
+Alternatively, by supplying our Membership Secretary with your postal address you can request an information pack with application form included, or come along to our next General Meeting, meet members of the Committee, ask any questions and complete a membership form there.

-Use the tabs at the top of the page to move around the site.
+Use the tabs at the top of this page to move around the site.
 Clicking on any blue text will link you to additional information on that topic.
 Or, you can click on any link on the right hand side of the page you are on.
-If you want to see all available links on this website, select LINKS on the top menu bar.
 You will need to have Adobe Acrobat Reader installed on your computer to open some links.
 This can be easily downloaded from your internet browser but please read the screen carefully to ensure you do not download any "extras"!

-If you have any problems using the site or if links appear to be broken, please let the %Website Manager% know by sending an email using the online form on the Contacts page.
+If you have any problems using the site or if links appear to be broken, please let the Website Administrator know by sending an email using the online form on the Contacts page.